uni-notes/uni-notes/docs/CS_Electives/AI/01_Intro.md

 Don’t be too optimistic or pessimistic about AI

 1. Performance
-2. Explainability

-   AI finds it hard to justify its decisions
+2. Explainability: AI finds it hard to justify its decisions

 3. Biases due to biased data
 4. Attacks on AI
 5. Adverse use of AI